dylanlangone/CBC-Data-Analysis/README.md

 To implement the code, load it into an IDE of your choice or run it as from the command line.
 Be sure to maintain an internet connection while running the code for the smoothest results.
 The code entitled "MainAnalysis.py" runs through LIGO data and a single template between two specified times and returns an augmented text file containing the times of peak SNRs.
 THe code entitled "PlotData.py" creates relevant graphs of data from specified times.

+A small fraction of the results are posted because I do not want to copy and paste the results from my output text files for hours on end.

 Download templates from the following URL: https://black-holes.org